arp6333/NMDE111-Projects/README.md

-Some files too large to upload :( especially psd files
+Some files too large to upload, PSD files not uploaded